You want to take care of your lawn, and take care of your pets.

 Use a layer of compost and/or mulch to suppress weeds.

-Keeping your flower and veggie beds well-fed with compost and well covered with mulch is a natural way to control weed.
+Keeping your flower and veggie beds well-fed with compost and well covered with mulch is a natural way to control weeds and weed seeds.

 Landscape fabric blocks weed growth.

-You can install landscape fabric under stones and pavers to prevent weed growth in walkways.
+You can install landscape fabric under stones and pavers as a weed preventer in walkways.
 It can help protect the roots of trees and shrubs and keeps roots cool when covered with mulch.
 Note that weeds may try to grow in the mulch on top of the landscape fabric, but their roots will be shallow.
 Pulling these upstarts is a simple matter.

 Note that weeds may try to grow in the mulch on top of the landscape fabric, but their roots will be shallow.
 Pulling these upstarts is a simple matter.